jmettler27/Pop/README.md

 When joining a game, a player can choose to either **play alone**, **create a new team** or **join an existing team**.
 If the game is full, the player will automatically become a spectator.
 The maximum number players allowed is decided by the organizer(s).

-Moreover, the player can choose a nickname for the game, and a color for their team, if they play one or create a new team.
+Moreover, the player can choose a nickname for the game, and a color for their team, if they play solo or create a new team.

 ## Creating and submitting questions (`/submit`)